trustlines-protocol/relay/docs/RelayServer.md

 #### Signing Transactions

 The relay server needs to sign transactions.
-Therefore he can use a Parity node with an unlocked account that signs the transactions for him.
-This is what the relay does by default.
+The default behaviour is to rely on a Parity node with an unlocked account, that signs transactions.

 Alternatively the relay can sign transactions locally itself with a configured key.
-For this approach add the following section to the configuration of the relay and adjust the values.
+For this approach add the following section to the configuration file and adjust the values.
 The key is expected to be encrypted in a keystore file.
 To unlock the key, a password file in clear text must be provided as well.

 ```toml
 [relay.account]